abacusorg/abacusutils/docs/metadata.rst

 query information about simulations without actually downloading or opening any simulation files.

-If one does have simulation files, then it's recommended to just use those instead of this module.
-The metadata from those files is usually loaded and exposed to the user via the Python API; e.g. if using a CompaSO halo catalog, one can use `cat.header` to access metadata.

 The main entry point to this module is the ``get_meta(simname, redshift=z)`` function.
 Examples and the API are below.

+If one does have simulation files, it's not necessary to use this module, and often it's easier to use the metadata from the files directly because it's automatically loaded via the Python API.
+For example, if using a CompaSO halo catalog, one can use ``cat.header`` to access metadata.
+However, a few header values, like the growth factor table and the linear power spectrum, are not present in the standard file headers.
+Applications that need those parameters should use this module.

 Examples
 --------